 The gender pay gap is the difference in the average hourly rate of pay between males and females.
 It is calculated in two ways, by both mean and median figures.
-The mean of a gender divided by the number of often be referred to as 'the average'. numerical order and taking the and women with the same performance and We want everyone to know they are being for their unique ideas and experience.
-Our organisation is a place where everyone has career, no matter their gender.
-By publishing ensure our recruitment and remuneration an inclusive work environment.
+The mean calculation comprises the total hourly rates of a gender divided by the number of individuals within that gender.
+This can often be referred to as 'the average'.
+Alternatively, the median is calculated by listing all the pay amounts in numerical order and taking the middle amount.

+Our firm is operationally meritocratic, so men and women with the same performance and experience in equivalent roles are paid equally.
+We want everyone to know they are being treated fairly and equally, and are valued for their unique ideas and experience.
+Our organisation is a place where everyone has the opportunity to progress and develop their career, no matter their gender.
+By publishing and monitoring our gender pay gap, we can ensure our recruitment and remuneration policies are robust and that we maintain an inclusive work environment.

-Our key figures for 2017
+Our key figures for 2020

 The illustrations below detail our overall median and mean gender pay and bonus gap.
-The figures are presented in a format directed by the UK Government to enable fair and simple comparison across different employers.